Currency:

 • bulleted lists

-If you want to learn more about For information on how to present content in a friendly way, check out this post on a user-friendly website.
+If you want to learn more about how to present content in a friendly way, check out the post about the user friendly site.

-Take care of the conversion on the front page
+Take care of conversions on the home page

-The SEO and user experience guide should not overlook tips on how to optimize properly site home page.
+The SEO and user experience guide should not overlook tips on how to properly optimize the home page of the site.
 Why?

-This is by far one of the worst things you can find on websites.
+This is by far one of the worst things to find on websites.
 Destructors. distracting factors.
-Reader rejection elements.
+Elements that form the rejection of the reader.

-I mentioned earlier that every site should have a purpose.
+I mentioned earlier that every website should have a goal.
 This also applies to individual pages.
-This is extremely important because everyone wants users to spend as much time as possible on their site.
+This is extremely important as everyone wants users to spend as much time as possible on their site.

-Look, How is this entry built?
+See how this entry is built.
 There are no unnecessary elements on the sides of the screen that distract from the text, which is the main focus of the recording.
-There are, for example, social buttons and sticky menus (i.e. navigation "glued" to the top edge of the workspace), but they do not absorb attention as much as, for example, ads or overly long sidebars.
+There are, for example, social buttons and sticky menus (i.e. navigation "glued" to the top of the workspace), but they do not absorb attention as much as, for example, ads or overly long sidebars.

 Create clear content in "what..." and "how..." posts

 Every new SEO and user experience guide makes sure to mention Google's "Direct Response" search feature.
-Although it has been around for a long time in other countries, in Poland it is something of a novelty.
+Although in other countries it has existed for a long time, in Poland it is something of a novelty.

 Direct Answers provides users with answers to many problems.
 These include questions such as "how to bake a pie?" or "what is a cabbage?".
 If you want the content of your site's pages to also appear in direct replies, you need to optimize the content.
 How?

 The answer is simple: first of all, give clear answers.
 If the problem is step-by-step and requires a solution, serve users with a bulleted list.
 However, if you want to explain a concept, include a definition.
-Simply respond to needs the way you would like to be helped.
+Just respond to needs the way you yourself would like to be helped.

 Show content last modified date

-Entries are almost always accompanied publication date information.
+Entries are almost always accompanied by information about the publication date.
 This is a good practice as it shows the point in time when the text was created.
 However, it is even better to include the date the record was last updated.
 This allows users to quickly see when the last changes were made.
 This way they will know if they are dealing with outdated content or if it has been recently updated.

-If If you update your blog posts and don't include a last update date, then you're missing out.
-Ability to say: "Hey, this text has been recently updated - you can read it safely!".
+If you update your blog posts and don't include the last update date, you're missing out.
+Ability to say: "Hey, this text has been recently updated - you can read it without fear!".

 update old content